anvaka/isect/README.md

 ## Brute force

-You can also run an example above using a brute force algorithm, simply change `.sweep()` to `.brute()` :
+You can also run the above example with a brute force algorithm.
+Simply change `.sweep()` to `.brute()` :

 ``` js